Skip to main content

 • 2bit

-Additional data formats can be supported via plugins; checkout the plugin store.
+Additional data formats can be supported via plugins; check out the plugin store.

 For tabix files, TBI or CSI indexes are allowed.
 CSI or BAI is allowed for BAM.
 Only CRAI is allowed for CRAM.
-The index will be inferred for BAI or TBI files as filename+'.bai' for example, but if it is different than this, make sure to specify the index file explicitly.
+The index will be inferred for BAI or TBI files as filename+'.bai' for example, but if it is different from this, make sure to specify the index file explicitly.

-Note
+:::info Note

 Undo and redo